Gitoffthelawn/webextensions/tbl2csv/README.md

 # NAME

-**toolbar-countdown** - adds a context menu entry export HTML Tables, CSS Pseudo DIV tables or lists (UL/OL) as a Comma Seperated Values (CSV), also adds a toolbar button to highlight actually exportable elements by adding a dashed outline border to them
+**tbl2csv** - adds a context menu entry to export HTML Tables, CSS Pseudo DIV tables or lists (UL/OL) as a Comma Seperated Values (CSV), also adds a toolbar button to highlight exportable elements by adding a dashed outline border to them

 # SYNOPSIS

-Click the toolbar button to highlight the exportable elements, then right click into a exportable area to open the page context menu.
-The context menu should contain a new submenu labled "Table to CSV".
-Click one of the entries in the submenu to copy or export the table data as raw html or plain text.
+click the toolbar button to highlight the exportable elements, then right click into a exportable area to open the page context menu.
+The context menu should contain a submenu labled "Table to CSV". click one of the entries in the submenu to copy or export the table data as raw html or plain text.

 # USER INPUTS

 - (pseudo) table element
-- export mode
+- export mode (html/text)

 # OPTIONS

-Granting the addon the optional notifications permissions allows it to show a notification when the timer ends.
+none

 # REQUIRED PERMISSIONS